House of Bloo's: Plot

 Terrence, meanwhile, has been watching from behind the bushes across the street and realizes that Mac has not gotten rid of Bloo.
 He and Duchess join forces to do away with their common enemy.
 As Mac is on his way to Foster's the next day, Terrence keeps him from reaching Foster's, carries him back home, and locks him in his bedroom closet.
 Terrence then pays his own visit, dressed to make a good impression.
 Duchess creates a diversion by provoking one of the Extremeasauruses (dangerous, monstrous imaginary friends created by teenagers), leaving Bloo alone with Terrence.

 Mac finds Coco's eggs in the closet and gets some tools from them that he needs to make his escape.
 He is too late to stop the adoption from going through, but he and the others soon realize that Terrence and Duchess are working together.
 That evening, Terrence takes Bloo to a junkyard.
 He meets Duchess, who plans to feed Bloo to an Extremeasaurus she freed earlier as revenge for unintentionally foiling her chance of being adopted.
 They are thwarted by the arrival of Mac and company, who manage to save Bloo and trick the monster into turning on its masters.

 Once everyone is back at Foster's, Mr. Herriman apologizes to Mac for his earlier misjudgment.
 He acknowledges him as being truly dedicated to Bloo, as well as the imaginary friends of Foster's.
 However, as grateful as he is for Mac's key role in averting disaster, he still cannot allow Bloo to stay indefinitely and not be adopted.
 Frankie, as well as all the other friends present, argue in protest of this.
 The conflict ceases upon hearing footsteps.
 There, Mac and Bloo are surprised by the arrival of its founder, Madame Foster herself.
 She announces that Bloo can live there permanently and never be put up for adoption as long as Mac visits him every day.
 Although Mr. Herriman is unhappy with this as it defies the house rules, Foster dismisses this.
 As for Duchess, her punishment is to be forced to stay at Foster's, the place she hates so much, while Terrence finds himself at the mercy of a herd of annoyed unicorns, whom he had taunted earlier during the junkyard fight.

 Production

-Craig McCracken created the series and the episode, serving as writer and director.
+Craig McCracken created Foster's Home for Imaginary Friends and the episode, serving as writer and director.
 McCracken conceived the series upon adopting two dogs from an animal shelter with his then-fiancée Lauren Faust; he wondered what their life was like before adoption and applied the concept to that of imaginary friends.
 Animation for the show was done on Adobe Flash after hand-drawn artwork was processed on Illustrator.
 Character composition was done on After Effects.